michaelchenghw/sentiment-analysis/README.md

 After recursively transforming the vector with the probability distribution matrix, 7 vectors that represent the probability distribution of the sentiment index on the next 7 days are generated.
 This output may then be applied to other algorithmic trading models for further analysis.

 ## Results
+Unfortunately, the model is unable to give an accurate prediction of future stock prices

 ## Conclusion and Insights